WHAT TO DO IN MONTESPERTOLI

 DIFFICULTY LEVEL

-During the summer season it is not recommended to follow this itinerary in the central part of the day because it is mostly exposed to the sun.
-In the autumn, winter and spring any time of day is fine.
+During the summer season, it is advisable to avoid walking this route in the middle of the day as it is largely exposed to the sun.
+In autumn, winter, and spring, any time of day is suitable.

 Download the brochure